-Funding your company can be difficult as a new LLC or corporation because you don’t have a financial history for potential lenders to make a lending decision from.
+Funding for LLCs and Corporations can be difficult as a new LLC or corporation because you don’t have a financial history for potential lenders to make a lending decision from.
 Instead, you’ve got to find creative ways to fund your company in order to get the capital you may need to either launch or grow your business.
-The best funding methods for you will likely depend on where both you and your business currently are financially.
+The best funding methods for you will likely depend on your current personal and business financial picture.

 From bringing all of the money yourself to using your retirement funds or getting a large bank loan, we’ve summarized each of your best options below to help you find the method to use when funding your company.

 |As much as you have available

 |Getting investments or loans from friends and family.

 |Money from your retirement account invested in your business without paying taxes or early withdrawal fees.